James E. Smith (general)

-James Earl Smith (born January 10, 1973) is a United States Space Force major general who serves as the commander of Space and Training Readiness Command.
+James Earl Smith (born January 10, 1973) is a United States Space Force major general who serves as the commander of Space Training and Readiness Command.
 He previously served as the vice director for joint force development at the Joint Staff.
 He also served as the assistant deputy chief of space operations for operations, cyber, and nuclear, deputy United States military representative to the North Atlantic Treaty Organization, and commander of the Peterson-Schriever Garrison.

 Smith was commissioned in 1997 as the top graduate of the United States Air Force Academy.
 His operations experience includes directing range support for launch operations from the Eastern Range, Cape Canaveral, Fla., and providing command and control for national reconnaissance and Global Positioning System spacecraft.
 He transferred to the U.S. Space Force in April 2021.